CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 "The actual size of the characters may be varied according to circumstances, such as the goodness of the light and the writing materials.
 The minuteness of any kind of writing is limited by the size of the smallest characters.
 In Orthic the small size may be made as small as desired, and the small circle may be reduced to a dot, but it is best to make the small characters about one-twelfth of an inch long (2.1mm), and the large ones at least twice as big." — Clarey, Orthic Revised, General Rules

-### A Note on Repetition

-As you repeat a section at the same speed, your writing will improve, then plateau, then degrade.
-Stop when it plateaus, usually within 5 repetitions.

-“Anything that is dull and uninteresting is of doubtful pedagogic value.
-Also, excessive repetition generally results in progressive deterioration of the outlines practiced.” — Gregg Shorthand Functional Method Teachers Handbook (1936), from [stenophile.com](www.stenophile.com) .

-Vary the speed.
-Slow helps precision.
-Speed helps fluency and reduces hesitation.
-You need both.
-Play with the speed and see what happens.
-Our brains and bodies remember the first and final repeats more than the middle ones.
-They should be as fast as possible without losing readability.

-Work on difficult areas, slow and then fast, works better than repeating the entire passage.
-[8 Things Top Practicers Do Differently](https://bulletproofmusician.com/8-things-top-practicers-do-differently/)

 ### A Note on Making Your Own Material

-Be very careful making your own material until you finish the book.

-Modern books for most systems have enough practice material in each chapter that you won’t need any new material until the core theory is covered.
-Some systems have theory in one book and practice material keyed to the text in another.
+Modern books usually have enough exercises that you do not have to make your own material until you know the core theory well.
+Luxury!

+Do not make your own material until you finish the core theory.

+Forkner and Gregg both say to leave out vowels, so Can -> CN, right?
+Several chapters later, they say that C means can and CN means cannot.
+All your old notes are wrong.
+For the next year, every time you try to write Can your hand will write Cannot, and every time you read CN you will wonder if you wrote Cannot correctly or Can incorrectly.

-Orthographic systems such as Orthic and Teeline quickly teach an acceptable way to write all words – just use the alphabet.
+Orthographic systems such as Orthic and Teeline quickly teach an acceptable way to write all words -- just use the alphabet.
 You can start writing after learning the alphabet and combinations, or so they say.
 I recommend you wait a bit, since the next few pages usually teach simple but powerful ways to reduce writing.
 You do not want your hand to get stuck on the Fully Written versions.

 Older phonetic books are a challenge.
-Work through the core theory and available samples BEFORE writing new material.
-Often an outline that seems correct now does not follow later rules – to the point that you wrote the opposite of what you intended.
-Then be very careful to proof-read all your writing and make sure you follow all the rules.
-Making your own reference book will be very useful for these shorthands.
+Work through the core theory and available samples, then be very careful to proof-read all your writing and make sure you follow all the rules.

-Beware of creating your own abbreviations, or even simplifying spelling, before learning the entire system.
-Forkner and Gregg both say to leave out vowels, so Can -> CN, right?
-Several chapters later, they say that Can -> C, and CN means cannot.
-All your old notes are wrong.
-For the next year, every time you try to write Can your hand will write Cannot, and every time you read CN you will wonder if you wrote Cannot correctly or Can incorrectly.

 If you aren’t sure where the core theory stops and optional theory begins, read more of the book, not to learn, but to see which sections are core theory, which are optional but useful, and which can wait.
 Some books separate those nicely.
 Some mix them together.
 Quickly reading the entire book will also give you advance warning of additional sizes, positions, and shapes that you might confuse with the earlier shapes if not aware.
-First read to see what exists, not to learn.
+Read to see what exists, not to learn.

 Once you finish the core theory, choose a passage about 20 words long.
 Write it, then proof-read it carefully.
 Your sample needs to follow the rules, but the penmanship only has to be readable, not perfect.
 Re-read the core theory (or your summary of it) often, so you use all of it for your samples.

-Modern books have enough accurately written samples that you know the theory is correct.
-Luxury!

 ## Personal Reference Binder

+Optional, but I found it worthwhile.

 Make a small binder of reference material, and add to it as you learn.
 Make sections for: